-Postgraduate Domestic Tuition Fee
+Indicative Postgraduate Domestic Tuition Fee

-This 2014, tuition fee for a domestic postgraduate student represents the fee that is payable by you in the calendar year you commence your course, commencing in 2013 for a standard annual full time load of 48 credit points (1.0 EFTSL).
-If your study load is more or less than the 1.0 EFTSL your fee will differ.
+The tuition fee for a domestic postgraduate student is an indication only of the 2017 fees payable in Year 1 for a standard full time load of 48 credit points (1.0 EFTSL).
+Depending on the calendar year in which you undertake your study, and if your study load is more or less than the 1.0 EFTSL, your tuition fee will differ from the indicative amount.

-Annual review for postgraduate domestic tuition fee
+Annual review and fee increases

-Importantly, tuition fees are subject to annual review by the University, and are likely to increase each year of your period of study, effective at the start of each calendar year.
+Importantly, tuition fees are subject to annual review by the University, and will increase each year of your period of study, effective at the start of each calendar year.

-Additional incidental fees
+Additional incidental costs

-For some courses there are incidental fees additional to the student contribution and/or course fee.
-Some of those fees are significant, for example, faculty-specific materials, tools, protected clothing and equipment.
-For further information about these additional incidental fees, please visit the University's Future Students' website.
+For some courses there are incidental costs additional to the student contribution and/or course fee.
+Some of these incidental costs are significant, for example, faculty-specific materials, tools, protected clothing and equipment.
+Further information about these costs is available from your faculty.

 Potential for inaccuracy

-Whilst every reasonable effort has been made to include correct and up to date information in this prospectus, you are also advised to consult directly with the Student Centre for domestic students or the International Office for international students so that they can provide you with specific and up to date information about those fees.
+Whilst every reasonable effort has been made to include correct and up to date information here, you are also advised to consult directly with the Student Centre so that they can provide you with specific and up to date information about fees.

-This 2014, tuition fee for international postgraduate students represents the fees that are payable by you in the calendar year you commence your course, commencing in 2014, for a standard annual full time load of 48 credit points (1.0 EFTSL).
-If your study load is more or less than the 1.0 EFTSL your fee will differ.
+The tuition fee for international postgraduate students is an indication only of the 2017 fees payable in Year 1 for a standard full time load of 48 credit points (1.0 EFTSL).
+Depending on the calendar year in which you undertake your study, and if your study load is more or less than the 1.0 EFTSL, your tuition fee will differ from the indicative amount.

-Importantly, tuition fees are subject to annual review, and are likely to increase each year of your period of study, effective at the start of each calendar year.
+Importantly, tuition fees are subject to annual review, and will increase each year of your period of study, effective at the start of each calendar year.

 Additional incidental fees and health insurance

-For some courses there are incidental fees additional to the tuition fees.
-Some of those fees are significant, for example, faculty-specific materials, tools, protected clothing, and equipment.
-The University's Future Students' webpage has further information about these additional incidental fees for postgraduate coursework students and postgraduate research students.
+For some courses there are incidental costs additional to the tuition fees.
+Some of these incidental costs are significant, for example, faculty-specific materials, tools, protected clothing, and equipment.
+Further information about these costs is available from your faculty.

 In addition to the fees indicated here for the course of study, International Students studying on an Australian Student Visa must have appropriate health insurance for the duration of their studies on a Student Visa through an approved provider of the Overseas Student Health Cover (OSHC) scheme.
 This is a requirement of the Australian Government, unless otherwise exempted by the Government.